espocrm/documentation/administration/workflows.md

 Some available condition types:

 * _Equals_ - whether the field equals to specific value or value of another field.
-* _Was equals_ - whether the field was equal to specific value before the workflow was triggered.
+* _Was equal_ - whether the field was equal to specific value before the workflow was triggered.
 * _Changed_ - whether the field was changed before the workflow were triggered.

 There are two ways how conditions can be specified: with UI confition builder or with formula.
 Formula provides an ability to define conditions of any complexity.
 To read about formula syntax follow [this article](formula.md).
 Note: There should not be delimiter `;` used in formula if you define condition.